vvaltchev/tilck/README.md

 powerful enough has absolute priority over the support for any specific architecture.
 `i686` was just a pragmatic choice for its first archicture.

-#### Why using FAT32?
+#### Why having support for FAT32?

-Even if FAT32 is today the only filesystem supported by `Tilck`, in the next months it will be used only as an initial read-only ramdisk.
-The main filesystem will be a custom ramfs, while the FAT32 ramdisk will remain mounted (likely) under /boot.
-The
-#1 reason for using FAT32 was that it is required for booting using UEFI.
-Therefore,
+The 1st reason for using FAT32 was that it is required for booting using UEFI.
-it was convienent to store there also all the rest of the files.
+Therefore, it was convienent in terms of reduced complexity (compared to supporting `tgz` in the kernel) to store there also all the rest of the "initrd" files (init, busybox etc.).
+After the boot, `ramfs` is mounted at root, while the FAT32 boot partition is mounted at /initrd.
+The 2nd reason for keeping /initrd mounted instead of just copying everything in / and then unmounting it, is to minimize the peak in memory usage during boot.
+Consider the idea if having a `tgz` archive and having to extract all of its files in the root directory: doing that will require, even for short period of time, keeping both the archive and the its contents in memory.
+This is against Tilck's effort to reduce its memory footprint as much as possible, allowing it to run, potentially, on very limited systems.

 #### Why using 3 spaces as (soft) tab size?